Last Updated on May 5, 2021 by Red Nomad OZ

 6. Tantanoola Caves Conservation Park (Craters & Limestone Precinct)

-Even further back in the mists of time, the Tantanoola Cave formed the unwitting backdrop to a turgid little soap opera between me and one of the serial pre-Pilchard relationships of my (extreme) youth …
+Even further back in the mists of time, the Tantanoola Cave formed an unwitting backdrop to a turgid little soap opera between me and one of the serial relationships of my (extreme) youth …

 My then (thankfully now LONG-ex) boyfriend – lets call him David – and I were on a mini-break.
 A 4-day road-trip to South Australia’s South-East, and I was ready for some sightseeing.